 8. People love pictures.

 Humans are visual creatures and prefer looking at attractive pictures to reading huge chunks of text.
-(As a matter of fact, I'm a little worried about how long this post is getting.
-Stick with me; just two more points to go!)
 Large photos are preferred by readers and photo-heavy posts often do well.
-However, you don't have to invest in an expensive camera to take blog photos if you can't afford one - even smartphones can take good quality photos these days, and you can always purchase stock pictures if you want to.
+However, you don't have to invest in an expensive camera to take blog photos if you can't afford one - even smartphones can take good quality photos these days, and you can always purchase stock pictures (or get free ones from sites like Unsplash) if you want to.

 9. Promote your blog posts on social media.